Tesla Model S new delivery. Source: Flickr

 Tesla’s tangible assets includes fixed or physical assets such as the property, plant and equipment as well as the operating lease right-of-use assets.
 These are properties owned and leased by Tesla, including land, offices, warehouses, factories, machinery, etc.

 According to the chart, Tesla’s total tangible assets have been rising.
-It reached $35.8 billion as of fiscal 1Q 2024, a record figure and up 29% from last year or 61% from 2022.
+It reached $47 billion as of fiscal 4Q 2025, a record figure and up 14% from last year or more than double from 2021.

 A significant increase in tangible assets suggests that Tesla is expanding its operations.
 This could mean opening new manufacturing plants, increasing production capacity, or investing in new technologies for Tesla.
 This is a positive sign for investors, indicating the company’s growth and potential for increased revenue.